Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/README.md

       Instruction how to create and setup google sheet with the program.
       > To achive this create a new sheet.
 Copy client_email from credential file in your workspace.
 Select "Share" option in your sheet and paste the client_email in the diagram.
+      > Update your requirements.txt file with gspread==your version of gspread.

+    * Heroku.
+For the application to be deployed properly Heroku Account has to be updated.

+      Instruction how to update Heroku config vars:
+      > Find your application in your Heroku account.
+Enter to the settings.
+Select Config Vars.
+      > Add new variable with key = CREDS and into value section paste the whole content of the CREDS.json file from the application.
+      > Add another new variable enter Key = PORT, value = 8000.

 ------------------ !!!!!!!!!!!!!!!!!!! ------------------- !!!!!!!!!!!!!!!!!!!!!!!!! ---------------------